aysegulcelikok/dsa210_project/README.md

 •	Identifying daily trends in screen time for both platforms to understand patterns in engagement.

-•	Identifying peak usage days for each platform ( job application deadlines, after stressful academic events) and detecting whether TikTok usage increases during stressful academic periods or job search phases to understand if entertainment usage is linked to stress or high workload periods.
+•	Investigate whether LinkedIn usage peaks during job search periods, such as days when job applications are submitted, to understand if professional activity increases during these times.
+Investigate whether TikTok usage peaks during academic stress periods (e.g., exam days) or during relaxation periods (days without exams and job applications) to understand whether entertainment is used more as a stress-relief tool or during free time.

 ## 3. Correlation Analysis
 This phase will investigate the relationship between Linkedin and TikTok usage:

 •	Investigating whether increased Linkedin screen time correlates with decreased TikTok usage (or vice versa).
-•	Identifying whether TikTok usage acts as a distraction during peak Linkedin usage periods (for example, during job search or internship application periods).
+•	Identifying whether TikTok usage acts as a distraction during peak Linkedin usage periods (for example, during job search or exam periods).
+• Investigate how LinkedIn usage relates to job application behavior.
 •	Calculating correlation coefficients to measure the strength and direction of the relationship between Linkedin and TikTok usage over time.

 ## 4. Visualization